 Already have a pad you love?
 An easy and cheap way to add some precious R-value is slapping a RidgeRest® or Z Lite under your current pad.
 You’ll barely notice the pad on your pack (the Z Lite weighs in at 14 ounces), and the extra 2.6 to 3.5 points of R-value push most three-season mattresses to be winter ready.

 The tent is up, your pad is beckoning for you to kick back, but you still need to pull out your sleeping bag.
 You shiver a bit as you dig through your pack.
 You begin to wonder how warm you will actually be tonight.

 Knowing the weather conditions and how your body heats will allow you to make the best decision concerning your insulation.
-Reading more on temperature ranges and the EN 1357 Standard (hyperlink to the right sleeping bag part 1 blog) will help you choose the best temperature rating for your body type.
+Reading more on temperature ranges and the EN 1357 Standard Standard will help you choose the best temperature rating for your body type.

 The right gear paired with the right know-how

 The gear is packed and the stoke is high, but before you take off, let us leave you with a few more tips on getting out in low temperatures.
 Things like staying hydrated and dry can be just as important as the right amount of insulation and a high R-value.

 - Staying hydrated and fed will help your body regulate itself normally.
 Make sure to pack plenty of food to give your body the energy that it needs to create heat while you sleep.

 - Keeping you and your gear dry is crucial.
 Let your gear dry properly in the sun anytime it is damp from precipitation or condensation.